Local Youth Entrepreneurs Advance to National Pitch Competition

-ST. LOUIS, May 31, 2022 (GLOBE NEWSWIRE) -- Imagine participating in a Shark Tank-style pitch-off as a young person, winning funds to further your business—and advancing from a regional competition to a national arena.
+DALLAS, June 07, 2022 (GLOBE NEWSWIRE) -- Imagine participating in a Shark Tank-style pitch competition as a young person, winning funds to further your business—and advancing from a regional program to a national event.

-The winners of the Network for Teaching Entrepreneurship (NFTE) St. Louis Youth Entrepreneurship Challenge Finals will do just that, taking their business ideas to New York in mid-October to vie for the title of National Champion and prizes from a pool of $18,000.
+Three students were awarded $1,500 each for their winning business ideas, which they presented in a showcase sponsored by the Network for Teaching Entrepreneurship’s (NFTE) South Region.
+These young entrepreneurs will take their businesses to New York in mid-October to vie for the title of National Champion and prizes from a pool of $18,000.

-Participating students presented their original business ideas to a panel of esteemed judges.
-The first- and second-place winners, who will receive $1,500 and $1,000, respectively, will continue to Nationals.
-The third-place winner will receive $500.

-- 1st Place: Devon and Deron Titsworth – Nature’s Market, Jennings Senior High School, St. Louis County

 “Young people are changing the world—there is no question about it.
 We are so proud of every student and their commitment to entrepreneurship,” said Dr. J.D.
 LaRock, CEO of NFTE.
 “Each young entrepreneur’s innovative idea signifies an opportunity to address key challenges facing communities around the globe.
 We activate the entrepreneurial mindset in young people, and this is critical to growing businesses, economies, and communities.”

-- Gary VonderHaar, NFTE Midwest Advisory Board member and longtime regional and national volunteer from Mastercard

-The NFTE St. Louis Youth Entrepreneurship Challenge was presented by EY and Mastercard, with associate support from the Citi Foundation, the Chaifetz Center for Entrepreneurship and Mary Kay, Inc.
+The NFTE South Youth Entrepreneurship Challenge took place on June 2, 2022 at the UNT Dallas Student Center Campus Hall and was presented EY and UNT Dallas, with associate support from the Citi Foundation and Mary Kay Inc.

 About NFTE